Faux Enamelware bucket for Christmas Decor

 Paint Pail Handle

 I used painter’s tape to protect the handle of the pail.
-Originally, I wanted the green handle to be white, but you’ll see I changed my mind along the way.
-Apparently, I was having so much fun, I forgot to take pictures of the pail handle being painted.
+Initially, I wanted the green handle to be white, but I changed my mind.
+I was having so much fun that I forgot to take pictures of the painted pail handle.

 Chisel Tip Sharpie | Faux Enamelware

 Embellish the faux enamelware bucket with a black chisel tip sharpie.
-The chisel tip was really easy to use on the edge of the small bucket and it’s handles.
+The chisel tip was easy to use on the edge of the small bucket and its handles.

-For the red faux enamelware bucket, I used a fine point red sharpie.
+I used a fine-point red sharpie for the red faux enamelware bucket.
 That’s when I realized how easy the chisel tip was.
-It may be difficult to see, but the taller red bucket is not quite a circle.
+It may not be easy to see, but the taller red bucket is not quite a circle.

 I can’t decide which bucket I like best.